jordiguirao92/AI_DL_UPC_Project/README.md

 ## Dataset

 Two different datasets were selected according to the goal,  both providing clean - noisy image pairs.
 The  PolyU-Real-World-Noisy-Images-Dataset was initially used in our Google Colag, to explore the general architecture of the model, while  the Smartphone Image Denoising Dataset was used for the final training.
 The final dataset contains 634 images of 4000x3000 pixels that were cropped to 12.
 So, we finally generated 7608 images, splitted into training, validation and testing sets.
 The training set was covered by 70% of the images, the validation by 15% and the test 15% too.
 At the beginning we tried to train our model by using the whole dataset but it was too computationally expensive.
-For this reason, and according to what the authors of the model suggested, we decided to train our model using a reduced dataset of 408 pares, obtaining good results.
-The evaluation dataset was reduced to 96 pares while the test set size was not modified, since we were not worried about the timing of the train and also to provide the same test set used previously.
+For this reason, and according to what the authors of the model suggested, we decided to train our model using a reduced dataset of 408 pairs, obtaining good results.
+The evaluation dataset was reduced to 96 pairs while the test set size was not modified, since we were not worried about the timing of the train and also to provide the same test set used previously.
 A second crop of 256 was applied, generating a final input of 256x256x3.
 The final dataset is available and we provide the following link to access and take a look to it:https://mega.nz/folder/Erg2EYiS#kVS2e-nAGL3etSqgeZ4lbw.

 ![example of cleannoisy](https://miro.medium.com/max/1400/1*5bsoVIT2La_5-GDK6Vljyg.png)